LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 After GMing for a long time,
 you come to realise that different people have different levels of tolerance for all kinds of different things.

-The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events, and the types of interpersonal interactions that can occur.
+The intent of step 0 is to ensure that you as a potential new player are well aware of possible in-game events, and the types of interpersonal interactions that can occur.

 This explanation is for the benefit of everyone